HVD-27/Amazon-Clone/README.md

-# Amazon-Clone
+# Amazon Clone
+Hello people!
-Made my first Amazon Clone project using HTML &amp; CSS  😄
+I would like to introduce you all to my first project that i have created using Front End Programming Language, HTML & CSS 😄